LewdFerret/LewdFerret/README.md

 - 👋 Hi, I’m @LewdFerret
 - 👀 I’m interested in Coding (duh), art, music and more
-- 🌱 I’m currently learning C++ and Drawing
+- 🌱 I’m currently learning Rust and Drawing
 - 💞️ I’m looking to collaborate on coding games
 - 📫 How to reach me:
   - [LewdFerret@outlook.com](mailto:LewdFerret@outlook.com)